Graduate Scholarships, Fellowships, and Assistantship programs

 The Unsubsidized Federal Direct Loan accrues interest while the student is in school.
 A student may choose to make payments on the loan while in school or the student may opt to allow the interest to accrue and be capitalized at the end of their deferment period.

 Total borrowing under the Federal Direct Unsubsidized Loan program cannot exceed $20,500 per year.
-Summer is the beginning of an academic year so if you intend to borrow for the summer you must complete the FAFSA for the upcoming academic year.
+Summer is the end of an academic year so if you intend to borrow for the summer you must complete the FAFSA for the current academic year and then a FAFSA for the upcoming academic year.
+Example, if you are borrowing for summer 2024 and will also be enrolled in fall/spring 2024-2025 you would need to file both a 2023-2024 FAFSA for the 2024 summer period and the 2024-2025 FAFSA for the Fall/Spring/Summer 2024-2025 academic period.

 Private Loan Borrowing